DaveY61/SurePortfolio/README.md

 > You may also wish to review the [Development Steps](#development-steps) to aid with developing your own application.

 > [!WARNING]
-> This is a ***work in progress*** so if you like where this is heading then be sure to check back later.
+> This is a ***work in progress*** so if you like where this is heading then be sure to check back later.<br>
-> Since it will be under active development, the code may change frequently and the deployed application may be "broken" temporarily as features are developed.
+> While under active development, the code may change frequently and the web application may be "broken" temporarily as features are developed.

 ## Key Features